 The ALGG divides London into eleven areas, based predominately on the landscape and character of different areas of the city.
 Each Green Grid Area has a more detailed area framework document, detailing specific interests in that area and listing green infrastructure projects.

 Data provided by GiGL

 GiGL have provided data for use as part of the ALGG evidence base.
-GiGL supplied data on:
+GiGL supplied spatial data on:

 - open spaces

 - areas of deficiency to Public Open Space

 - Sites of Importance for Nature Conservation

 - areas of deficiency in access to nature

 Public Open Spaces are those designated by the London Boroughs as Public Open Space (POS) according to The London Plan hierarchy.
 GiGL has mapped areas of deficiency to Public Open Space using a methodology updated in 2013.